frvidal/workspace-skyline/projects/skyline/README.md

 In this component, the skyline is an array of buildings.

-A building is a piece of the skyline.
+So a building is a piece of the skyline.

 Property | type | Comment
 ------------ | ------------- | -------------